A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

 \subsection{Policy Network Training}

-In evaluating both datasets and neural network parameter trade-offs, we construct experiments with three scales, 2N = 20, 50, 120, and accordingly fix the agent amount with 2, 4, 6, and 10 vehicles.
-For clarity, we will use the problem name in the following manner.
-For example, ``E-CPDPTW20-d2'' indicates the delivery problem of 20 requests with two depot stations.
+We have conducted several experiments to evaluate our model's performance and justification fairly and effectively.
+Initially, to verify the training performance with respect to both datasets and neural network parameter trade-offs, we tested experiments with three scales, 2N = 20, 50, 120, and with the number of agents 2, 4, 6, and 10 vehicles.
+For convenience, we will use the problem name in the following manner.
+For example, ``4CE-CPDPTW20-d2'' indicates the delivery problem of 4 vehicles, and 20 requests with 2 depot stations.
 The networks are trained via Adam optimizer with four layers of convolution and eight heads, the node and edge hidden embedding dimension as $128$ and $16$ respectively, and learning rate $l_r = 0.00005$.
-We apply greedy decoding for baseline to reduce the reward variance in the back-propagation phase and evaluate the actor parameters in the training process with sampling decoding.
+We apply greedy decoding for the baseline to reduce the reward variance in the back-propagation phase and evaluate the actor parameters in the training process with sampling decoding.
 The training is done for the cost of 100 epochs, and in each epoch, 2500 batches with 512.
 The training times for the following cases, 20-1d one vehicle each, 50-3d two vehicles each, and 120-3d three vehicles each, are 21 min, 55 min, and 112 min per epoch, respectively.
-The training curve for our proposed learning architecture decoding with 20 requests is shown in Figure \ref{train}.
-The average cumulative total cost or denting as total cost versus a number of epochs is depicted.
-Note that three different assignment methods have been shown: decoding, where both modes are accounted as a pair to pick the highest probability of node for all the agents, and another two decoding assignments, where one of the modes comes into priority.
-By priority, we explicitly mean picking the highest node assignment probability for any mode comes first.
-The former is called Paired-RL, and the latter is called UAV-Prior-RL and ADR-Prior-RL, which separately give the fixed assignment order to one mode.
-To be more specific, the paired-learning decoding would encompass a broader solution space to be explored yet required for the multi-agent policy network training curve to be smoother and less noisy.
-Otherwise, limiting the decisions for either of the modes might cause agents to receive a high variance in reward.
-In this regard, we add an entropy regularization term with decaying weight to the loss function to reduce over-fitting.